Eugene And Marilyn Glick Foundation Corporation / Glick Philanthropies

 Marianne Glick on the foundation's equity focus: "Almost everything we do is about equity.
 Almost all of our grants are focused on making sure that people who might not otherwise have opportunities can receive them."

 On the family's approach: "For more than 70 years, my family has been in the business of building community.
-Helping people – our residents and our neighbors – is at the heart of our approach."
+Helping people – our residents and our neighbours – is at the heart of our approach."

 On nonprofit impact: "Millions of people across the United States are housed, fed, educated, connected, and inspired because of the work of non-profits."